ezralazuardy/heimdall/README.md

 ## 🚀️ Getting Started

-In order to start configuring & implementing Heimdall in your CodeIgniter 4 project, please refer to the [documentation](https://heimdall.ezralazuardy.com).
+In order to start configuring & implementing Heimdall in your CodeIgniter 4 project, please refer to the [documentation](https://heimdall.lazuardy.tech).

 <br/>

 ## 📖️ Documentation

-Read the Heimdall documentation [here](https://heimdall.ezralazuardy.com).
+Read the Heimdall documentation on https://heimdall.lazuardy.tech.

 <br/>